 Toledo is a very small city and can easily be covered in a long day on foot, if you're able to handle the sometimes rough cobblestone streets and an occasional steep incline.
-Many streets of Toledo are too narrow for cars anyway, so there's really isn't that much choice.
+Many of the very narrow streets of the medieval city of Toledo are too small for cars anyway, so there's really isn't that much choice.

 I should emphasize that this small list of things to do on a day trip to Toledo is just that – a small list.
-There are lots more things to see.
+There are lots more things that are worth visiting.
 If you're up to it, be sure to climb the tower of San Ildefonso to get a look over the rooftops.
 Or you can also be sure to linger in front of El Greco's View and Plan of Toledo in the El Greco Museum.